Canva-Design-Boost-Union/Canva-Design-Boost-Pack/README.md

 ---

-## 📖 About CanvaDesignBoostPack
+## 📖 About Canva Design Boost Pack

-CanvaDesignBoostPack is crafted to transform your Canva experience with a trial version.
+Canva Design Boost Pack is crafted to transform your Canva experience with a trial version.
 It accelerates design creation, enriches visual customization with templates and assets, and enhances collaborative projects in a secure offline space.
 Ideal for creators producing stunning graphics and layouts with ease.

 - ⚡ **Speed Boost**: Quicker design rendering and exports.
 - 🌐 **Reliability**: Consistent layout and asset performance.